Politics, money overhang ambitious Lebanon telecom reforms

 Meanwhile, telecommunications services - loosely defined as anything that entails interaction with end-users - and so-called "intelligent" infrastructure, which Hoballah described as switches, antennas and routers that transmit information, would be opened to private investment.

-The TRA has also recommended that the government legalize Internet-based phone services known as Voice over IP (VoIP), which analysts say is a prerequisite to become an international data hub.
+The TRA has also recommended that the government legalise Internet-based phone services known as Voice over IP (VoIP), which analysts say is a prerequisite to become an international data hub.

 A blueprint for integrating the telecommunications sector with other industries still needs approval by the Council of Ministers, however, and Hoballah said this had been delayed by issues surrounding Lebanon's electoral law.